Historical Overview of DLE Department

 - Curricula in Critical Literacy, Language & Social Justice: The educator as a cultural broker and link with community.

 - Action Research for Curriculum & School Transformational Change: Working with and through school communities to improve access to democratic schooling.

 - Democratic Schooling Leadership & Professional Development for the Teacher Profession: Developing culturally democratic school practices and leadership.

-By the early 1990’s the Bilingual, Cross-cultural, Language and Academic Development (BCLAD) programs, the California Standards for the Teaching Profession (CSTP) provided a common language and a vision of the scope and complexity of the profession by which all teachers can define and develop their practice.
+By the early 1990’s, the Bilingual, Cross-cultural, Language and Academic Development (BCLAD) programs and the California Standards for the Teaching Profession (CSTP) provided a common language and a vision of the scope and complexity of the profession by which all teachers can define and develop their practice.
 In 2009, the CSTP now included: